Skip to content

 Skills Bootcamps for the Workplace

-The aim is to help participants to find jobs in a range of growing sectors across the Liverpool City Region and help employers to close skills gaps.
+The aim is to help participants find jobs in a range of growing sectors across the Liverpool City Region and help employers to close skills gaps.

-Economies for Healthier Lives Programme
+Economies for Healthier Lives

 The Liverpool City Region’s Economies for Healthier Lives programme is one of only four programmes across the UK to be approved for funding from the Health Foundation.
-The purpose of each programme is to explore at a local level, how health and wellbeing can be effectively incorporated into local economic strategies and demonstrate how inclusive economies can build healthier communities.
-Each programme will also explore ways that employers, and in particular anchor institutions, can create business opportunities and high-quality local jobs in the community and how those jobs can be made more accessible to people with a health condition.
+The purpose of each programme is to explore at a local level how health and wellbeing can be effectively incorporated into local economic strategies and demonstrate how inclusive economies can build healthier communities.

-Metro Mayor's Youth Impact
+Mayor's Youth Impact

 Are you a young person or do you work with young people aged 13 plus?
-If so, we’d love you to join Youth Impact, a network established by the Metro Mayor to enable young people’s voices to be heard as part of the decision-making process.
+If so, we’d love you to join Youth Impact, a network established by the Mayor to enable young people’s voices to be heard as part of the decision-making process.
 By being a member, you not only get the chance to influence the big decisions that affect us all but you’ll also gain access to a host of development opportunities and widen your social circle.
 So what are you waiting for?

 Youth Combined Authority

 Liverpool City Region’s first ever Youth Combined Authority was established in 2022 and is made up of more than 20 young people from all over our city region.
-They meet weekly and are involved in a range of projects and campaigns designed to ensure that the voices of young people are heard loud and clear as the Metro Mayor and Combined Authority make decisions in areas such as employment and skills, transport, housing, the environment and culture.
+They meet weekly and are involved in a range of projects and campaigns designed to ensure the voices of young people are heard loud and clear as the Mayor and Combined Authority make decisions in areas such as employment and skills, transport, housing, the environment and culture.
 Find out more about the YCA here.